jupiterbak/OpenOne/README.md

-# aac-mcp
+# OpenOne

-**Unofficial MCP Server & API Client for Alteryx Analytics Cloud (AAC)**
+**Unofficial MCP Server & API Client for OpenOne Analytics Platform**

 [![Python 3.10+](https://img.shields.io/badge/python-3.10%2B-blue)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-green)](LICENSE)
 [![MCP Compatible](https://img.shields.io/badge/MCP-Compatible-blue)](https://modelcontextprotocol.io/)

-> **⚠️ DISCLAIMER**: This is NOT an official Alteryx implementation.
-This project is a personal initiative and is not affiliated with, endorsed by, or supported by Alteryx or any other company.
+> **⚠️ DISCLAIMER**: This is NOT an official OpenOne implementation.
+This project is a personal initiative and is not affiliated with, endorsed by, or supported by OpenOne or any other company.

 ## Overview

-aac-mcp is an unofficial Model Context Protocol (MCP) server and Python API client for Alteryx Analytics Cloud (AAC).
-It enables seamless integration between Claude and other MCP-compatible clients with your Alteryx Analytics Cloud instance, providing programmatic access to schedules, workflows, and user management.
+OpenOne is an unofficial Model Context Protocol (MCP) server and Python API client for OpenOne Analytics Platform.
+It enables seamless integration between Claude and other MCP-compatible clients with your OpenOne Analytics Platform instance, providing programmatic access to schedules, workflows, and user management.

 ### 🚀 Quick Stats
 - **31 MCP Tools** across 8 functional categories
-- **Complete API Coverage** for all core AAC operations including legacy APIs
+- **Complete API Coverage** for all core OpenOne operations including legacy APIs
 - **Production Ready** with comprehensive error handling
 - **Real-time Integration** with Claude Desktop

 ## Features

 - **🔗 MCP-Compatible Server** - Direct integration with Claude and other MCP clients
-- **🐍 Python API Client** - Full-featured client for Alteryx Analytics Cloud
+- **🐍 Python API Client** - Full-featured client for OpenOne Analytics Platform
 - **📅 Schedule Management** - Complete CRUD operations for workflow schedules
 - **🗂️ Plan Management** - Create, run, and manage execution plans
 - **🏢 Workspace Management** - Multi-workspace support and user administration